Blog

 Building a Simple AI Model

-Step 1: Creating the Neural Network
+Step 1: Defining Your Neural Network Architecture

 model = keras.Sequential([